Managing Ornamental Plants Sustainably (MOPS) - Developing Integrated Plant Protection Strategies

 Summary

 Commercial horticulture covers approximately 166,000 ha, of which approximately 15,000 ha is dedicated to the production of ornamental plants.
 The farm gate value for ornamental crops is in the region of £0.8 billion per annum, or 30% of horticultural sales (Defra 2011).
 A key risk horticultural businesses face is the potential damage that can be caused by pests and diseases during production and/or storage.
-The tolerance for damage in the ornamentals sector is particularly low, given the fact that minuscule levels of cosmetic damage can result in crops being rejected by end users.
+The tolerance for damage in the ornamentals sector is particularly low, given the fact that low levels of cosmetic damage can result in crops being rejected by end users.
 The loss of pesticides due to changes in EU legislation, coupled with the length of time (and cost) required to bring new products on stream, has created a situation whereby many growers are now either over reliant on a single product for the control of a given pest or disease, or products available to them do not reduce damage below levels which are accepted by the markets.
 The introduction of risk based assessments has introduced additional pressure for the ornamentals sector due to limitations imposed via re-entry periods for manually handled crops which are coming through as products undergo re-registration.

 •Have the potential to control a number of priority pests and diseases identified by the ornamental sector.